The Hairy Ball Problem is PPAD-Complete: Computational Hardness for Hairy Ball Problems

 \subsection{PPAD-hardness}

 \begin{theorem} For all even $k \geq 2$, \textsc{$k$D-Hairy-Ball} is \textup{PPAD}-hard. \end{theorem}

 Note that this result is particularly strong, because the type of circuit allowed in the definition of \textsc{$k$D-Hairy-Ball} (\cref{def:linearHB}) is particularly weak.
 Furthermore, the hardness is proved for inversely exponential $\varepsilon/L$ (where $L$ is the Lipschitz constant of the function), which is the best we can hope for in the fixed dimension case.
 Indeed, if $\varepsilon/L$ is inversely polynomial, then the following is a polynomial time algorithm that solves the problem: divide the domain into a sufficiently small (but polynomial) number of regions and check an arbitrary point in each region.

-In the case where the dimension is not fixed, it seems likely that the problem should be hard even for constant $\varepsilon/L$, but we do not investigate this in this paper.
+Our reduction essentially shows that some hardness results known for the Brouwer problem also hold for the Hairy Ball problem.
+One direction that we do not explore here is the hardness of approximation when the dimension is not fixed.
+It seems quite likely that the problem should be hard even for constant $\varepsilon/L$ in that case, since this is known to hold for the Brouwer problem~\cite{rubinstein2018inapproximability}.

 \begin{proof}[Proof Overview] One way to prove this result is to take an instance $F$ of a \textsc{2D-Brouwer} problem, which is known to be PPAD-complete~\cite{chen2009complexity}, and embed a copy $F$ and a copy $-F$ on the south and north hemisphere of $S^2$ respectively.
 However, since our \textsc{$2$D-Hairy-Ball} circuit can only use gates in $\{+,\times \zeta, \max\}$, we first shrink the domain of $F$ so that we embed it in a small region around the south pole.
 This ensures that even after projection onto the tangent space, no bogus solutions will appear.
 We do the same for $-F$ in the north pole and then define $G$ on the rest of the sphere in such a way that no solution appears there.